HassenIO/blog-old/content/blog/2019/01/12-week-year-book-summary/index.md

 ![ECOC diagram (copyright Research Gate)](./Emotional-Cycle-of-Change-showing-a-clients-emotional-mood-regarding-goals-and.png)

-In short, when we envision the life we want to achieve, we experience an “Uninformed Optimism” state of mind.
+In short, when we envision the life we want to achieve, we experience an "Uninformed Optimism" state of mind.
 We feel very excited and can’t wait to start working toward our dreams.
 We might feel that state for few days, but the more we have a clear view on the obstacles, the harder achieving our goals feels.
-That’s the “Informed Pessimism” phase.
-Continuing into that project, we end up reaching the “Valley of Despair”.
+That’s the "Informed Pessimism" phase.
+Continuing into that project, we end up reaching the "Valley of Despair".
 That’s the most depressing phase, where we feel desperate reaching our goal one day.
 It’s so intens, that stopping everything and going back to our previous phase looks very tempting, since it’s easier to give up than keep feeling this pain.
 Here is where most people give up.

-The good news is that if we keep working relentlessly to achieve our goal, if we have a compelling vision on our success, and the right system to keep working, things will get better, and we start feeling “Informed Optimism” phase.
+The good news is that if we keep working relentlessly to achieve our goal, if we have a compelling vision on our success, and the right system to keep working, things will get better, and we start feeling "Informed Optimism" phase.
 We know we are moving into the right direction, and we have a cleaner view about what is still to come and how to tackle obstacles.
-“Success” is the final state we feel, since we finally achieved our goals.
+"Success" is the final state we feel, since we finally achieved our goals.

 ECOC os a general concept, and if you think about it, we all felt all of the 4 phases, during our studies, personal or professional lifes.
 2 take aways must be taken:

 - Always be aware of the ECOC, so you can aknowledge why you feel bad, and that you must keep going
-- The hardest phase (Valley of Despair) can only be crossed if you have a strong vision about what you want to achieve, including “Why” you want to see this vision becomes true
+- The hardest phase (Valley of Despair) can only be crossed if you have a strong vision about what you want to achieve, including "Why" you want to see this vision becomes true

 ## Methodology

 ### Establish a Strong Vision

 Planning takes a big part of the framework at the beginning.
-You must envision the life you want to have in the future, considering all aspects (personal, professional, wealth, spirituality, …) Having a bold vision will help you boost motivation when things get tough (remember the “Valley of Despair”).
+You must envision the life you want to have in the future, considering all aspects (personal, professional, wealth, spirituality, …) Having a bold vision will help you boost motivation when things get tough (remember the "Valley of Despair").

 You must then decline it into short-, mid- and long-term goals that will help achieve that life.
-Do not start answering the “How” question, but “What I want to accomplish?”
+Do not start answering the "How" question, but "What I want to accomplish?"

 ### Develop an Actionable 12 Week Plan